simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

 targets:
   $default:
     builders:
-      # disable the default generator and enable the one emitting a .moor.dart file
+      # disable the default generators, we'll only use the non-shared moor generator here
-      moor_generator:
-        enabled: false
+      auto_apply_builders: false
       moor_generator|moor_generator_not_shared:
         enabled: true
         # If needed, you can configure the builder like this:
         # options:
         #   skip_verification_code: true
         #   use_experimental_inference: true

-      # Run built_value_generator when moor is done, which is not in this target.
-      built_value_generator|built_value:
+      # This builder is necessary for moor-file preprocessing.
+You can disable it if you're not
+      # using .moor files with type converters.
+      moor_generator|preparing_builder:
-        enabled: false
+        enabled: true
-      # all other builders that need to work on moor classes should be disabled here
-      # as well

   run_built_value:
     dependencies: ['your_package_name']